 Advancing Parenting is a nonprofit organization dedicated to ensuring the quality of parenting in communities.
-We place concise and unambiguous parenting tips in public spaces, including but not limited to windows of stores, offices, restaurants, automobiles, lawn signs, radio, and soon electronic billboards.
+We place concise and unambiguous parenting tips in public spaces, including but not limited to windows of stores, offices, restaurants, automobiles, lawn signs, electronic signs, radio, and soon electronic billboards.
 This, in an effort to raise the quality of parenting and reduce child abuse, substance abuse, domestic violence, crime, and improve educational outcomes for children.
 At this time we are only active in Bakersfield and Los Angeles.
 Below are examples and the complete list of parenting tips follows the photographs.

 Choose the parenting tip(s) you like and we will provide it at no cost.

 1. Provide your children with a good mother/good father by marrying someone you believe will make a good parent.

 2. Don't start a family immediately after marrying.
 Wait awhile.